Coopenator/web_project_4/README.md

-# Project 6: Around The U.S.
+# Projects 4-7: Around The U.S.

 ### Overview

 This is the 4th project in Practicum's website development course.
 It's focus is to implement a form popup window to modify the profile information for the user.
 First implementation of JavaScript in the coursework.
+Built from the ground up.

 **Techniques**
 * HTML